perrette/dimarray/docs/_build_rst/reshape.rst

 group and ungroup [experimental]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As a new, experimental feature, it is possible to flatten (group) or any subset of dimensions.
 Corresponding axes are converted in GroupedAxis objects.
+It is similar to numpy's flatten method but applies selectively on a set of axes.

 >>> import numpy as np
 >>> data = np.arange(2*3*4).reshape(2,3,4)